Prelude Therapeutics (NASDAQ:PRLD) Trading Up 10.2%

 Prelude Therapeutics Incorporated (NASDAQ:PRLD)’s stock price was up 10.2% on Friday .
 The company traded as high as $37.65 and last traded at $37.65.
 Approximately 8,740 shares changed hands during trading, a decline of 96% from the average daily volume of 212,327 shares.
 The stock had previously closed at $34.16.

-A number of equities analysts have weighed in on PRLD shares.
-Bank of America raised shares of Prelude Therapeutics from a “neutral” rating to a “buy” rating and set a $60.00 price target on the stock in a research note on Tuesday, July 27th.
+Several research firms have recently issued reports on PRLD.
+Bank of America raised shares of Prelude Therapeutics from a “neutral” rating to a “buy” rating and set a $60.00 price objective for the company in a research report on Tuesday, July 27th.
 Zacks Investment Research lowered shares of Prelude Therapeutics from a “hold” rating to a “sell” rating in a research report on Tuesday, August 17th.
 One investment analyst has rated the stock with a sell rating, two have assigned a hold rating and three have issued a buy rating to the stock.
 The company presently has a consensus rating of “Hold” and an average price target of $57.50.

 In other Prelude Therapeutics news, insider Peggy Scherle sold 20,000 shares of the firm’s stock in a transaction on Tuesday, July 27th.
 The shares were sold at an average price of $35.47, for a total transaction of $709,400.00.
 The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through this link.
 Also, insider David J. Mauro sold 15,000 shares of the firm’s stock in a transaction on Tuesday, July 6th.
 The stock was sold at an average price of $27.47, for a total transaction of $412,050.00.
 Following the transaction, the insider now directly owns 15,000 shares of the company’s stock, valued at $412,050.
 The disclosure for this sale can be found here.
 Over the last ninety days, insiders have sold 73,333 shares of company stock valued at $2,352,222.
 Company insiders own 77.38% of the company’s stock.